GianluigiVitale/JS-Challenges/README.md

 19. Find the Smallest and Biggest Numbers
 20. Check if One Array can be Nested in Another
 21. Equal sign
-22. altERnaTIng cAsE <=> ALTerNAtiNG CaSe
+22. altERnaTIng cAsE to ALTerNAtiNG CaSe
-23. Is the string uppercase?
+23. Is the string uppercase
 24. Sum of positive
 25. Opposite number
 26. Remove First and Last Character